 - Risk management

 We define risk as the permanent loss of capital and not deviation from the benchmark.
-Risks management occurs throughout the investment process, from screening through to the stock’s final selection into the portfolio.
-Adherence to a margin of safety is our primary risk mitigant.
+Risk management occurs throughout the investment process, from screening through to the stock’s final selection into the portfolio.
+Adherence to a margin of safety is the primary method by which we mitigate risk.

 - Robust portfolio construction